-USNA Calendar of Public Events: This is a composite schedule of Naval Academy events open to the public.
-All are free of charge unless otherwise noted and are subject to change.
+Events open to the public.
+All are free of charge unless otherwise noted, and are subject to change

-- Admissions: Briefings by admissions experts are held Monday – Friday at 10 a.m. and 2 p.m.; Saturday at 9 and 11 a.m.
+Briefings by admissions experts are held Monday – Saturday at 10 a.m. and 2 p.m.
 The Admissions Office is located on the second floor of the Visitor Center just inside Gate 1.